Eloxatin Side Effects

 Nervous system side effects which have been most frequently reported include two types of neuropathy (74%) - acute and persistent, with an incidence of 56% and 48%, respectively.
 Six percent of patients experienced NCI CTC Grade 3/4 persistent neuropathy.

 Hematologic side effects have included thrombocytopenia (68% all grades; 4% NCI CTC Grade 3/4), neutropenia (73% all grades; 44% Grade 3/4), leukopenia (76% all grades; 19% Grade 3/4), anemia (81% all grades, 2% Grade 3/4), thromboembolism (9% overall, 8% Grade 3/4), and febrile neutropenia (6% overall, 6% Grade 3/4).
-Immunoallergic thrombocytopenia, immunoallergic hemolytic anemia, and hemolytic uremic syndrome have also been reported.
+Postmarketing hematologic side effects have included reports of immunoallergic thrombocytopenia, immunoallergic hemolytic anemia, hemolytic uremic syndrome, and prolongation of prothrombin time and of INR in patients receiving anticoagulants.
 One case of fatal hemolytic anemia has been reported.

 Side effects affecting the body as a whole have included fatigue (68% overall, 7% NCI CTC Grade 3/4), fever (29% overall, 1% Grade 3/4), back pain (19% overall, 3% Grade 3/4), edema (15% overall, 1% Grade 3/4), pain (15% overall, 2% Grade 3/4), chest pain (8% overall, 1% Grade 3/4), flushing (10%), peripheral edema (10%), rigors (10%), hot flashes (2% to 5%), and angioedema.